'Buy now, pay later' in Australia

 It can be hard to have the discipline to create and stick to your own payment plan, so Afterpay does it for you by splitting the total amount of your bill into four equal fortnightly instalments.
 These are then automatically charged to the debit or credit card you've nominated when they're due – all you need to do is make sure you'e got enough money in your account otherwise you'll be charged with a $10 late fee.

 5. Can be a good alternative to a credit card

 According to an Afterpay study, millennials are 37% less likely to use a credit card than older generations, because they view them as too risky and costly.
 The same research also found that millennials are increasingly turning to buy now, pay later products to manage their finances.

-If you’re someone who frequently uses a credit card to make purchases you otherwise wouldn’t be able to afford, switching to Afterpay may be a better option because you’ll avoid paying hefty amounts of interest.
-That’s not to say we’re giving you permission to start recklessly Afterpaying all your purchases just because you’ll avoid racking up interest.
-It’s still a good idea to stick to a budget and make sure you can actually afford to make those repayments.
+ASIC's report found many users used Afterpay to have access to higher value or time senstive purchases, a common motivation also for credit card users.
+If you're someone who frequently uses a credit card to make purchases you otherwise wouldn't be able to afford, switching to Afterpay may be a better option because you'll avoid paying hefty amounts of interest.
+Tha's not to say we're giving you permission to start recklessly Afterpaying all your purchases just because you'l avoid racking up interest.
+It's still a good idea to stick to a budget and make sure you can actually afford to make those repayments.

 Disadvantages of using Afterpay

 There are two sides to every story.
 While Afterpay can be good if it's used responsibly and you can comfortably make the repayments, something tells us most people using the service aren't.